Section 9 Examples

 abline(v = best.k)

-We note the that leave-one-out mean squared error for kNN is smaller than it is for Nadaraya-Watson or local linear regression, in the case of this dataset.
-Given the structure of the data, with different regions having very different densities of \(x\)-values, it makes sense that a method which choses the bandwidth “adaptively” performs better.
+We note that the leave-one-out mean squared error for kNN is smaller than it is for Nadaraya-Watson or local linear regression, in the case of this dataset.
+Given the structure of the data, with different regions having very different densities of \(x\)-values, it makes sense that a method which chooses the bandwidth “adaptively” performs better.

 To conclude, we show the optimal regression curves for the three smoothing methods together in one plot.